gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-1158: Series API: Can't query data for single root group with child
 * DEV-1171: Pipeline: Infrequent UnsatisfiedLinkError on sigar loading
 * DEV-1192: Users: Crash when username contains spaces
-* DEV-1193: Users: Don't persists username in lower case
+* DEV-1193: Users: Don't persist username in lower case
 * DEV-1202: Dashboard: Tooltip on bar charts is inconsistent with the one on pie charts
 * DEV-1206: Dashboard: Summary stats miss right bound second stats when changing time window
 * DEV-1212: Dashboard: Requests and responses counts should not be stacked